How the Inquiry operates

 a) pandemic planning and exercises carried out by the Scottish Government;

-b) the decisions to lockdown and to apply other restrictions and the impact of those restrictions;
+b) the decisions to lock down and to apply other restrictions and the impact of those restrictions;

 c) the delivery of a system of testing, outbreak management and self-isolation;